Ameya1393/Social-Buzz-Data-Analysis/README.md

 # AIM: - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity.

-## Tools Used: Microsoft Excel, SQL
+## Tools Used: Microsoft Excel & SQL

 ## Step 1: Data Modelling